3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 well as the Image's metadata such as height and width.
 Its primary elements of interest within the `Image` class are the `AcquireAccess` method, `ReleaseAccess` method, and the `Info` property.
 The `AcquireAccess` method gives the caller a reference to the underlying image data through the use of an `ImageData` object reference.
+Additional parameters of the `AcquireAccess` method can also be used to convert the format of the pixel data received.
 The `AcquireAccess` method must be followed by a `ReleaseAccess` method call.
 The `ReleaseAccess` method  allows other callers to acquire access to the image's data.
 The `Info` property of the `Image` is also of importance as it contains the height, width, and format of the `Image`.

 ##### ImageData